Giora Eiland: National Security Council

 Among other tasks during his tenure, Eiland was appointed as the head of the first governmental steering committee on cyber.

 On June 1, 2006, he was replaced as head of NSC by former deputy head of the Mossad, Ilan Mizrahi.

-After retiring from the Council
+Post-retirement activities

+Gilad Shalit committee

 In 2006, Eiland was appointed by the Chief of Staff, Dan Halutz, as the head of the examination committee of experts, to investigate the capture of the Israeli soldier Gilad Shalit by the Hamas to Gaza Strip.

+Gaza flotilla

-In 2010, Eiland headed a team of experts examining the preparations and in the actual boarding of the Gaza flotilla raid.
+In 2010, Eiland headed a team of experts examining the preparation and execution of the Gaza flotilla raid.
 Eiland presented the report to the chief of staff, Gabi Ashkenazi on July 12, 2010.